Schizoaffective Disorder Bipolar Type

 - Hallucinations: Sensory experiences that are not based on external stimuli.
 These may involve seeing, hearing, smelling, tasting, or feeling things that are not real.

-- Delusions: Strongly held false beliefs that are not based on reality and are resistant to evidence or logical reasoning.
+- Delusions: Strongly held false beliefs not based on reality and resistant to evidence or logical reasoning.

 - Negative Symptoms (Associated with Schizophrenia):